All work

 The challenge

-A major pharma organization's digital ecosystem had grown organically across more than 15 therapeutic brands.
+A major pharma organization's digital ecosystem had grown organically across 70+ product brands spanning branded HCP sites, branded patient sites, and unbranded therapy education resources.
 Each team had its own design language, its own information architecture, its own approach to regulatory review.
 The result wasn't a system.
-It was 15 systems pretending to be one.
+It was 70+ systems pretending to be one.

 The cost was real.
 Operational inefficiency.
 Inconsistent patient and HCP experiences.
 Compliance risk that varied brand by brand.
 A speed-to-market problem in therapeutic spaces where launch timing matters in millions of dollars.
 Resource waste across 60+ team members running concurrent projects without shared infrastructure.